 |Home | Training | Services | Testimonials | Contact | About Us|

 Measurement of the effect of price changes on product demand is fundamental to the formulation of a pricing strategy.
-Price sensitivity analysis fulfills that need by measuring the effect of price on demand through a causal analysis of historical price and demand data.
+Price sensitivity analysis fulfills that need by measuring the effect of price on demand by defining the demand curve.
 If a pricing model can be formulated by analysis of historical demand, then a marketing strategy can be defined with much lower risk than would be the case with live experimentation.
-Because the effect of price changes depends also on competitor prices, it is often helpful to include in the analysis a causal factor that is calculated as an index of the company's price relative to total market or key competitor prices.
+Because the effect of a company's prices depends also on competitor prices, it is often helpful to include in the price analysis a causal factor calculated as an index of price relative to total market or key competitor prices.

 Exponential curve: Sales = aebp

 a = constant, b = coefficient, p = price